bijanbina/Elastic2025/README.md

 - Does not work on Android (for now)
 - Icon issues on the Settings page and Compose/Send page

-## ⭐ Why Now & Wishlist
+## ⭐ Wishlist

-Gmail [removed the ability to pull messages from other domains as of Jan 2026](https://support.google.com/mail/answer/16604719?hl=en).
-This project aims to offer a simple drop-in replacement webmail experience in RoundCube (especially on desktop).
-Many features are still missing.
-Please consider donating if you are interested in these as they require more time & effort.
+Many features are missing, these require more time & effort and I work on them if the project get enough traction.

 - Spell checking
 - AI autocomplete